 - Locate your area’s first and last frost dates.
 Seed packets will tell you when to plant based on this date (“plant 2 weeks before your last frost date,” etc.), so you’ll need this information.
 For example, in Western Oregon where I live, our last frost date is May 15th and our first frost date is October 15th.

 - Purchase seeds.
 Visit a local store or order online (here are a few of my favorite catalogs to order from).
 Plan to buy enough to be able to plant a few succession crops of quick growers like lettuces, or herbs like cilantro.
 I would suggest buying carrots, lettuce (a few different varieties), spinach, beans and squashes that your family likes.

 - Start seeds indoors early or purchase seedlings later.
 Use our seed-starting guide to start your own seeds or purchase plants from a nursery.
 Wait until it’s okay to plant according to your frost date before buying tomato and pepper plants.

 - Plan your watering.
 I strongly advocate using soaker hoses with quick connectors or some other system that waters at the root of the plants.
 Overhead watering often spreads diseases, encourages shallow root growth, and loses a lot of the water to evaporation before even reaching the plants.

 - Plant, maintain, harvest and enjoy!

 Note: Our classic vegetable gardening series was published in the first year of the blog – 2009.
-It’s being republished with all new photos and pinnable graphic, updated information, and clearer formatting.
-Look for the rest of the series to be updated and republished over the next few months as we look towards another fun gardening season!
+It’s been republished with all new photos and pinnable graphic, updated information, and clearer formatting.

 Other Organic Vegetable Gardening 101 Series Articles: